StetHD/tarifa-book/configurations/index.md

 }
 ```

-the `release` attribute setted with `true` builds the app in release mode.
+will sign the android app with the _signing label_ `store` and the `release` attribute setted with `true` builds the app in release mode.

 ##### deploy